Rynaro/fluxus/README.md

 ## Installation

-You can add as your project as a dependency:
+You can add it to your project as a dependency:

 ```ruby
 gem 'fluxus'